History of human migration: World wars and aftermath

 The First and Second World Wars, and wars, genocides, and crises sparked by them, had an enormous impact on migration.
 Muslims moved from the Balkan to Turkey, while Christians moved the other way, during the collapse of the Ottoman Empire.
-In April 1915 the Ottoman government embarked upon the systematic decimation of its civilian Armenian population.
-The persecutions continued with varying intensity until 1923 when the Ottoman Empire ceased to exist and was replaced by the Republic of Turkey.
-The Armenian population of the Ottoman state was reported at about two million in 1915.
-An estimated one million had perished by 1918, while hundreds of thousands had become homeless and stateless refugees.
-By 1923 virtually the entire Armenian population of Anatolian Turkey had disappeared.
-Four hundred thousand Jews had already moved to Palestine in the early twentieth century, and numerous Jews to America, as already mentioned.
+I Four hundred thousand Jews had already moved to Palestine in the early twentieth century, and numerous Jews to America, as already mentioned.
 The Russian Civil War caused some three million Russians, Poles, and Germans to migrate out of the new Soviet Union.
 Decolonization following the Second World War also caused migrations.

 The Jewish communities across Europe, the Mediterranean and the Middle East were formed from voluntary and involuntary migrants.
 After the Holocaust (1938 to 1945), there was increased migration to the British Mandate of Palestine, which became the modern state of Israel as a result of the United Nations Partition Plan for Palestine.

 Provisions of the Potsdam Agreement from 1945 signed by victorious Western Allies and the Soviet Union led to one of the largest European migrations, and the largest in the 20th century.
 It involved the migration and resettlement of close to or over 20 million people.
 The largest affected group were 16.5 million Germans expelled from Eastern Europe westwards.
 The second largest group were Poles, millions of whom were expelled westwards from eastern Kresy region and resettled in the so-called Recovered Territories (see Allies decide Polish border in the article on the Oder-Neisse line).
 Hundreds of thousands of Poles, Ukrainians (Operation Vistula), Lithuanians, Latvians, Estonians and some Belarusians were expelled eastwards from Europe to the Soviet Union.
 Finally, many of the several hundred thousand Jews remaining in Eastern Europe after the Holocaust migrated outside Europe to Israel and the United States.